turingschool/front-end-curriculum/projects/capstone.md

 - Developer contributes to or creates an npm module/library.

-### To get a 4 on this project, you need to achieve 300 / 325
+### To get a 3 on this project, you need to achieve 230 / 250

-### To get a 3 on this project, you need to achieve 250 / 325
+### To get a 4 on this project, you need to achieve 200 / 250

-## Final Score: x / 325
+## Final Score: x / 250